ihainan/Gemini-CLI-Git-Ask/service/design.md

 - Seamless Gemini CLI authentication integration
 - Automated repository caching and cleanup management

 The service is now fully ready for production deployment in any Docker-compatible environment, providing enterprise-grade reliability, security, and performance for Git repository code analysis.
+The comprehensive test suite includes unit tests, integration tests, and real integration tests, ensuring robust validation at all levels.

 ## 18. Recent Architecture Updates